Contact Us

 How to Clean Marble Bathrooms

 It is important in a bathroom to think about the cleaning products used throughout the bathroom.
-We recommend you replace all surface cleaners in your house with ‘Fila Brio’ as it is just as effective as other surface cleaners on all surfaces, not just stone.
+We recommend you replace all surface cleaners in your house with Faber Clean360 as it is just as effective as other surface cleaners on all surfaces, not just stone.
 This includes porcelain tiles, leather, laminate flooring, steel and glass.
 Replacing all cleaners in your home with a stone safe alternative removes the possibility of accidentally using the wrong type on your stone surfaces.
+Faber Ciao Cal is a stone-safe limescale remover ideal for cleaning taps and shower screens surrounding stone surfaces.

 We recommend that you clean your shower and bath area daily.
 The easiest and most effective way is to spray the walls and floor of the stall with a stone safe cleaner, then squeegee down after everybody in the home has taken a shower for the day.
 This will stop hard water build ups to the surface of the stone.
 Tap water is not always PH neutral which means that over time, this can have impact your stone.
 In hard water areas sitting water can lead to a build-up of limescale and mineral deposits which can be tricky to remove without risking damage to the stone surface.
 Try to ventilate your bathroom as much as possible too.
 Bathrooms with inadequate ventilation can cause stone surfaces to suffer from moisture damage and even mould and mildew growth.